ibm-cloud-docs/virtual-servers/vsi_provision_api.md

 ## Provisioning a transient virtual server with Create Object
 {: #api-rest-transient}

-The *SoftLayer_Virtual_Guest/createObject* API service is the simplest way to provision a transient virtual server.
+The `SoftLayer_Virtual_Guest/createObject` API service is the simplest way to provision a transient virtual server.

-To provision a transient virtual server by using REST, a POST request would be submitted to https://softlayer.github.io/reference/services/SoftLayer_Virtual_Guest/createObject/ with the following JSON in the request body.
+To provision a transient virtual server by using REST, a POST request would be submitted to [Create object](https://sldn.softlayer.com/reference/services/SoftLayer_Virtual_Guest/createObject/){: external} with the following JSON in the request body.

 The following JSON request body is a generic example.